jeanslack/Videomass/index.md

 ## Notice
 {: .bg-yellow-300 .text-grey-dk-100}

-The yt-dlp GUI included in Videomass has been moved to [Vidtuber](https://github.com/jeanslack/Vidtuber), the new GUI aimed only at yt-dlp.
+The yt-dlp GUI included in Videomass has been moved to [Vidtuber](https://github.com/jeanslack/Vidtuber) project, a new GUI designed exclusively for yt-dlp.

 Vidtuber provides exactly the same features developed to date for Videomass, but will also be more user-friendly and already includes various installation methods.
 Please visit development page for more details and downloads:
 [https://github.com/jeanslack/Vidtuber](https://github.com/jeanslack/Vidtuber).